tensorchiefs/dl_course_2018/docs/anaconda.md

 	```
 	conda create -n dl_course anaconda
 	```
 	Windows user can use the Anaconda Navigator GUI to create an new environment.
-Directly typing comands can be done in the Anaconda Prompt windows which can be opened via the Start Menue button.
+Directly typing comands can be done in the Anaconda Prompt window which can be opened via the Start Menue button.
 Within the Anaconda Prompt one can use *dir* and *cd* to find and change between different environments.

 * Activate the environment
 	```